Skilledcamman/.DarkSide/README.md

 ## ⚙️ Further configurations
 - [hyprland](https://wiki.hyprland.org/Configuring/) – add commands to excecute at start, understand the keybinds or add custom keybinds, etc.
-- [neofetch](https://github.com/dylanaraps/neofetch) – Change image_source (line 743) to point to your image, or you can continue using mine I dont mind 😋.
+- [neofetch](https://github.com/dylanaraps/neofetch) – Change image_source (line 743) in config to point to your image, or you can continue using mine I dont mind 😋.
+- [hyprpaper](https://wiki.hyprland.org/Hypr-Ecosystem/hyprpaper/) - change config to point to your wallpaper.